HuaiYuSched/fastsocket/demo/README.md

 - -k: Enable HTTP keepalive.
 Currently it only works in the server mode.
 	- Default is disabled.
+- -s: Enable SSL support.
+Currently it only works in the server mode.
+	- Default is disabled.

 ## EXAMPLES ##